BoxCatGarden/proc_macro_api/proc_macro_api/README.md

 # Extern requirement

-The macro requires some external _names_ available in the scope where it is used:
+The macro requires some external _names_ to be available in the scope where it is used:

-* The name `proc_macro`.
-Optional if compiled successfully.
+* The name `proc_macro`, binding [`proc_macro`] or something else equivalent.
-  Most of the time, it is needed because of `proc_macro::TokenStream`.
+  It is required only for [`proc_macro::TokenStream`].
-* The name `std`.
-Optional if compiled successfully.
+* The name `core`, binding [`core`] or something else equivalent.
-  Mainly for reporting `compile_err!`.
+  `core` is required only for error reporting.
+If there is an error caused by incorrect binding of `core` inside `proc_macro_api!`, it will indicate an error of the input.

 # Depth of expansion

+For an input path, the depth of expansion depends on the number of the segments in the path and the number of the attributes applied to the path and the groups the path belongs to.

+Let `N` be the number of the segments of the path.
+Let `M` be the sum of the number of the attributes applied to the path and the groups the path belongs to.

+# Optional features

+* **`deny_shadow`** (enabled by default) - A feature for debugging.
+  Deny the shadowing of proc-macro attributes.
+The feature will check whether a single path or a path group is annotated with multiple proc-macro attribute, and will generate a compile error if it is.
+* **`deny_override`** - Deny the overriding of [local attributes](#attributes).